Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ## Scanning and enumeration

+- Note that Metasploit also has some modules for enumeration and they are called **Auxiliary modules** i-e if I choose to use metasploit

 www.vulnhub.com.
 VULNHUB - you can download a vulnerable virtual machine and then load it into VMware and then practice attacking - has various levels of vulnerable machines kioptrix- level 1 This is a first level machine, login john and pw TwoCows2
 - Finding actively running machines and their ip addresses. `ifconfig`  then `netdiscover -r <ip address with subnet>`